-My latest attic conversion in Killinchy, County Down and what a difference these changes will make to this home.
+A loft conversion in Killinchy, County Down.
+What a difference these changes will make to this home.
 Previously a two bedroom home it will be four with a superb new Master Bedroom / En-suite and Dressing Room.
-Drawings and Specification have just been lodged with Building Control, next stage appointing a builder and starting on site.
+Building Control Approval granted.
+Next stage appointing a builder and starting work on site.

 My clients wish list was as follows:

 Concrete roof tiles changed to natural slate, warm roof insulation installed, new rainwater goods.

 Additional two bedrooms, one a Master Bedroom En-suite with a dressing room and Juliet Balcony.

 Provide an additional WC / Shower Room on the first floor.

 After completing the single storey rear extension for Mr. and Mrs. B I was asked to help them convert their roof space.
 When converting an attic it's important to get the details correct, helping your builder understand exactly what is required to meet Planning / Building Regulations including insulation, ventilation & structure.
 Conversions are not as simple as many believe.
 This project offered limited space and headroom but with my help it turned out superb.
 Check out the photos.
 To see the ground floor extension project visit me Extensions page.

 Full conversion of the existing attic, with a new staircase, large dormer window to the rear to provide two new bedrooms and a shower room.
 Take a look at the photos to see before and after.....
 I hope you like!

 Kings Road, Belfast

 This project involved providing a new Ensuite within the current roof space, accessed from the front bedroom.
 Take a look at the photos to follow the story......